Krystian19/cactus-app/README.md

 docker exec -ti cactus_app_backend_admin /code/seeds.sh
 ```

-And voilà, the web client should be running @ <a href=" http://localhost:5000/" target="_blank">http://localhost:5000/</a>
+And voilà, the web client should be running @ http://localhost:5000/

 ## Todo list
 + - [ ] Setup a way in the anime info view to connect with the next season
 + - [ ] Find and implement a better design for the current video player component
 + - [ ] Move error image placeholder and missing images placeholders to the client's server
 + - [ ] Setup pagination for the Genre schemas and the client's Genre view
-+ - [ ] Setup a default a proper default image when no poster and/or background are defined for a Season
++ - [x] Setup a default a proper default image when no poster and/or background are defined for a Season
   + - [x] Fix the placeholder issues related with the Season model poster and background
 + - [ ] Implement a not found page for for requests outside of client or content that is not found
 + - [x] Implement a failure page, that is server-rendered, and covers for server-side graphql requests catastrophic errors